 However, in studies conducted, 87% of Americans believe they have mental strength and resilience.
 In actuality, roughly half of Americans display mental resilience.

-You’ve heard it—mindset is everything.
-Resilience is more than just a popular buzzword in the wake of the COVID-19 pandemic.
-Instead, it’s a vital component of a healthy lifestyle.
+You have heard it—mindset is everything.
+Resilience is more than just a popular buzzword in the wake of the COVID-19 pandemic with people getting sick or passing away at an alarming rate.
+Instead, it is a vital component of a healthy lifestyle.

 Being a healthy person means more than being able to bench press your own weight and eating enough salads.
-It’s a holistic, comprehensive view of your mental, physical, emotional, spiritual, and interpersonal health.
+It is a holistic, comprehensive view of your mental, physical, emotional, spiritual, and interpersonal health.

-That’s why we’ve developed a guide to building mental resilience during even the most challenging times in life.
+That is why we have developed a guide to building mental resilience during even the most challenging times in life.
 Let’s get started on making a mighty mind!

 What Are Your Priorities?

 When you are developing mental toughness, it’s important to be aware of human limitations.
-It’s impossible to treat everything like a five-alarm fire all the time.
+It is impossible to treat everything like a five-alarm fire all the time.

-Progress is progress, no matter where you’re starting from.
+Progress is progress, no matter where you are starting from.
 But your current position can inform your journey to developing mental resilience.

 What are your top priorities?
 Maybe it’s being able to emotionally regulate yourself in a healthy way or reacting proactively when you get bad news.

-These are great goals, but it’s hard to get started if you’re dealing with one crisis after another.
+These are great goals, but it is hard to get started if you’re dealing with one crisis after another.
 The world is chaotic at the best of times, and with a raging pandemic and international upheaval, what can you do?

 Start by choosing what you give your attention to.
-If you’re trying to serve as the primary caretaker for an elderly parent while raising children and going after a promotion at work, you don’t have much mental space left.
+If you are trying to serve as the primary caretaker for an elderly parent while raising children and going after a promotion at work, you don’t have much mental space left.

 For some people, that means disconnecting from unnecessary drama.
-Part of mental resilience is trusting that you know what’s best for yourself.
+Part of mental resilience is trusting that you know what is best for yourself.

 This could mean doing some housecleaning.
 Are you currently involved in toxic relationships that are sapping your mental strength?

 What about your digital life?
-We’ve all heard it before, but excessive screen time and social media usage can wreak havoc on your nervous system.
+We have all heard it before, but excessive screen time and social media usage can wreak havoc on your nervous system.
 Getting into Twitter wars or stressing over someone criticizing your Instagram post is extra stress that you don’t need right now.